grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 #### `std::shared_ptr<base>` with no virtual destructor

 Usually, if you delete pointer-to-base, destructor needs to be declared virtual so proper destructor is invoked.
-Hovewer, for std::shared_ptr this is not requred:
+Hovewer, for std::shared_ptr this is not required:

 ``` cpp {.numberLines}
 struct MyBase { ~MyBase(); }; // no virtual!